carrerasrodrigo/vaca/README.md

 - Save your result in json, csv or plain text.
 - Print your query in a pretty mode
 - Send your query result by email
+- Link with django projects, so mix sql + django models

 Let's see an example, run `vaca` in the terminal.